Battlers Green Farm | Discover our Shopping Village in Radlett, Hertfordshire

 1960

-Tom Haworth and his wife Joan Eastwood move the family and dairy herd from Lancashire to Battlers Green Farm in Radlett, Hertfordshire.
+Tom Haworth and his wife Joan Eastwood move the family and dairy herd from Lancashire to Battlers Green Farm in Radlett, Hertfordshire in 1960.
 The dairy herd provides milk, chickens provide eggs and table poultry, plus the family farm pigs and arable crops.
-Pictured here, (from left to right), Tom, Eileen, John, and Edith while haymaking at the farm.
+Pictured here, (from left to right), Tom, sister Eileen, and their parents John and Edith Haworth, hand gathering the crops in Lancashire circa 1940.

 Between 1937 & 1963